jelko/jelko.github.io/_projects/waiting/waiting.md

 position: 1
 ---

-# please wait... <br/>on the poetry of waiting and the discovery of slowness
+# please wait... <br/>on the poetry of dwelling and the discovery of slowness

 *People hate to wait!* My thesis (in development) is dedicated to a philosophy of waiting.
-An essay is exploring the wherefores of the emotional state in waiting and tried to develop a delightful attitude towards this situation of the everyday.
+An essay is exploring the wherefores of the emotional state in waiting and tries to develop a delightful attitude towards this situation of the everyday.
 It touches on topics of slowness, calm and reflexion.

-Emerging form this theory I am working on a practical expression.
-A series with the working title "painful interactions", part of a forthcoming studio project, regards the human interaction with technology that is inherently "painful", leastways unconventional.
-The devices that am developing are slow in nature and offer room for reflexion, the foundation of my *waiting* work, hereby investigating the disposition of the medium.
+Emerging form this theory I am working on a practical expression: *intentful interactions* A series of products, part of a forthcoming studio project, regards the human interaction with technology that is inherently "slow".
+The devices that I am developing are unconventional in nature and offer room for reflexion, the foundation of my *waiting* work, hereby investigating the disposition of the medium.

 ---